Dumb Starbucks: Cultural references

 As mentioned, the episode mainly targets Starbucks, and lampoons its merchandise and branding.
 The Dumb Starbucks store's logo, interior design, color schemes, employee uniforms, menu, and CD offerings all imitate Starbucks.

 In his quest to become a parody artist, Fielder suggests they mock the Rolling Stones, due to their age.
 Among Fielder's musical parodies include spoofs of "Glycerine" by Bush and "Save Tonight" by Eagle-Eye Cherry.
 Hardwick noted that many of Fielder's parodies consisted of late 1990s popular music.
 At his art gallery, one piece depicts the logo of Bank of America as a tank, mocking the corporation as "Tank of America".
 Other parodies include Continental Breakfast Airlines, T.G.I.
-Fart, Fruit in the Room, 1806 Flags, WoodFellas, and a 76 (gas station) logo prominently featuring the words "SIXTY-NINE".
+Fart, Fruit in the Room, 1806 Flags, WoodFellas, and a 76 logo prominently featuring the words "SIXTY-NINE".
 The episode also incorporates clips from real media coverage of the "Dumb Starbucks" location, including Today, Fox News and Fielder's appearance on Jimmy Kimmel Live!.